-Radioactive gas emissions (e.g., Kr-85) are managed separately in the Radioactive Air Gas Emissions database.
+Radioactive gas emissions (e.g., Kr-85) are managed separately in the Radioactive Air Gas Emissions database except for tritium from the 325RPL which is sampled monthly.
 Data from the database are used as a resource to populate expected gas emissions for the coming year.
 The RMT Administrator assigns a radioactive material custodian as appropriate for the additional information, and the custodian reviews and verifies the complete set of data under his/her name.
 The RMT Administrator generates NESHAP reports for each building that list RMT inventory items, summarizes the total PTE, and identifies the percent of each isotope in the inventory contributing to the PTE.